Sol-Gel Technologies Ltd. (SLGL)'s Financial Results Comparing With REGENXBIO Inc. (NASDAQ:RGNX) | New Business Observer

 |5.86%

-For the past year Sol-Gel Technologies Ltd. was more bullish than REGENXBIO Inc.
+For the past year Sol-Gel Technologies Ltd. has stronger performance than REGENXBIO Inc.

 Summary

-Sol-Gel Technologies Ltd. beats on 4 of the 7 factors REGENXBIO Inc.
+On 4 of the 7 factors Sol-Gel Technologies Ltd. beats REGENXBIO Inc.

 Sol-Gel Technologies Ltd., a clinical-stage specialty pharmaceutical company, focuses on developing and commercializing topical dermatological drug products based on its proprietary microencapsulation delivery system in Israel.
 The company's lead product candidates include TWIN and SIRS-T, which has completed Phase II clinical trials for the treatment of acne vulgaris; and VERED that has completed Phase II clinical trials for the treatment of papulopustular rosacea.
 It is also involved in the development of generic dermatological drug products.
 Sol-Gel Technologies Ltd. has collaboration with Perrigo; and Douglas Pharmaceuticals for the development and commercialization of a generic product candidate.
 The company was founded in 1997 and is headquartered in Ness Ziona, Israel.